See how Frete cut frontend build time by 70%

 For more details, visit Project-level settings.

-Create or update the root .builderrules file within Fusion's Visual Editor by doing the following:
+Create or update the root .builderrules file within Builder's Visual Editor by doing the following:

 1. Click on the cog icon at the bottom of the prompt field.